 • 1.
 Sakai City

-• Sakai City's knives are also favored in high-end restaurants and cooking schools worldwide, further enhancing their reputation for outstanding quality.
+• Sakai City’s knives are also favored in high-end restaurants and cooking schools around the world, further enhancing their reputation for outstanding quality.

 • 1-1.
 Features of Sakai's Japanese Knives

-• In Sakai City, the process of making knives is clearly divided into three stages: "Forging," "Sharpening," and "Handle Attachment," each carried out by specialized craftsmen.
-This division of labor is deeply rooted in the history of Sakai's cutlery industry.
+• In Sakai City, the process of making knives is clearly divided into three stages: “Forging,”“Sharpening,” and “Handle Attachment,” each carried out by specialized craftsmen.
+This division of labor is deeply rooted in the history of Sakai’s cutlery industry.
 Originally, it was introduced to ensure parts compatibility during firearm manufacturing.
-This approach, which prioritizes specialization and efficiency, has also been applied to knife making.
+This approach, which prioritizes specialization and efficiency, has been applied to knife making as well.

 (1) Forging

 The blade material is heated in a furnace and shaped with a hammer.
-The process involves over 10 steps, with the blade material being heated in a high-temperature furnace each time, hammered repeatedly, and forged.
-Finally, the "ji" (base) is finished into the desired shape of the knife.
+This process involves over 10 steps, with the material being heated in a high-temperature furnace each time, hammered repeatedly, and forged.
+Finally, the “ji” (base) is shaped into the desired form of the knife.

 (2) Sharpening

-Multiple sharpening stones are used to sharpen the blade and bring it to a cutting state.
-Depending on the type of knife, more than 10 different sharpening stones may be used for various purposes.
-This process is called "Hatsuke" or sharpening.
+Multiple sharpening stones are used to bring the blade to a cutting state.
+Depending on the type of knife, over 10 different sharpening stones might be used for various purposes.
+This process is called “Hatsuke” or sharpening.

 (3) Handle Attachment

-This is the process of attaching a handle to the sharpened blade.
-The part inserted into the handle is heated, inserted into the handle, and the distortion is corrected.
-By making final adjustments to any imperceptible distortions, a high-quality knife with prolonged sharpness is achieved.
+This is the process of attaching the handle to the sharpened blade.
+The part inserted into the handle is heated, inserted, and any distortions are corrected.
+By making final adjustments to invisible distortions, a high-quality knife with prolonged sharpness is achieved.

-• The secret to Sakai knives' high quality and superior sharpness lies in the advanced skills of craftsmen in various fields, which have been passed down for many years.
+• The secret to Sakai knives’ high quality and superior sharpness lies in the advanced skills of the craftsmen involved in each step, skills that have been passed down for generations.
+This expertise makes Sakai knives stand out from others.

 • 1-2.
 The History of Sakai Cutlery